Jonathan-Heaney/moc-railway/README.md

 - "Load more" button
 - More explanations for how the site works and what everything is doing
 - Ability to filter by occupation, to show only people within the same profession or other specific professions
-- Switch to Render for deployment
-- Update remote origin

 ### Useful resources